 It’s a bit of a hard read because different generations of characters have similar names and Márquez seems to shift back and forth in time throughout the novel.
 It’s an expression of the author’s belief that history repeats itself.

 He juxtaposes the selfishness of the political landowning class with the love shared among the common people.
-Socialism as an expression of universal love is offered as a way forward for the Buendía family and therefore humanity.
+Community as an expression of universal love is offered as a way forward for the Buendía family and therefore humanity.

 Colombia has a very traditional society that completely embraced the socio-political models imposed by the Spanish colonizers.
-The Spanish Encomienda system of owning land and the labor of the people on it was only broken down in the 1970s.
+The Spanish Encomienda system of owning land and the labor of the people on it, was only broken down in the 1970s.
 It was the all-corrupting influence of the narcos that did it.
 The problem is that while it is easy to destroy social structures, it is hard to build things in their place.

 ‘Love in the Time of Cholera’ (1985)